psychemedia/island-storynotes/carus-wilson/05-setting-the-scene.md

 ```

-THe age of electric communication was still a few years away, however.
+The age of electric communication was still a few years away, however.
 The "electric telegraph" was not to connect Newport with Cowes, and presumably the wider world, until 1859.

 ```{admonition} The rest of the civilised world, September 1859
 :class: seealso dropdown